 The domino effect started with Mrighdeep Singh Lamba giving the audience filmmaking tips from his personal experience.

 “The way to filmmaking is simple.
 It begins with doing two years of engineering,” he said.
-This made Varun Sharma cackle aloud, and this sent waves of laughter across the auditorium.
+This made Varun Sharma cackle aloud and sent waves of laughter across the auditorium.

 The 53rd International Film Festival of India conducted a session in conversation with actor Varun Sharma and director Mrighdeep Singh Lamba.